 The fourth Expedition traveled to the Great Gobi A Strictly Protected Area (see map below) to try to see critically endangered Gobi bear and, if possible, meet with the researchers.
 The current estimate is that there are around 40 bears.
 They are a brown bear (Ursus arctos gobiensis).
 While we did not see any bears, but did see tracks and scat, we had a great sighting of equally endangered wild bactrian camels and a variety of birds and small mammals.
 I also arranged for us to visit with staff and local herder families who are involved with the Mongolian Bankhar Dog Project, which is breeding the traditional mastiff-type guard dogs, bonding the puppies with livestock and placing them with families who live where their animals are exposed to predation.
 The dogs will stay with the sheep and goats 24/7.
 One goal of the project is to reduce the killing of predators like snow leopards and wolves.
 Another is to address desertification, an increasing problem in Mongolia.

-Nomadic Journeys, who have made all my in-country travel arrangements for nine of my ten trips to Mongolia (the first was an Earthwatch project in 2005), will be handling, as usual, all the arrangements and logistics.
+Nomadic Journeys, who have made all my in-country travel arrangements for eleven of my twelve trips to Mongolia (the first was an Earthwatch project in 2005), will be handling, as usual, all the arrangements and logistics.
 We will be tent camping (in stand-up tipitents, possibly with cots) and traveling in Land Cruisers with drivers, guide and cook.
 All meals are included (vegetarians can be accommodated with advance notice; vegans regretfully cannot).
 A three season sleeping bag is necessary.